patmode91/artificia-nft-collective_v2/README.md

 ### Create and Share Custom Styles

 Users can create and share their own custom styles and presets with the community.
 This fosters collaboration and allows users to explore new creative possibilities.

+## Contributing

+We welcome contributions from the community!
+Please follow these steps to contribute:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Code Style

+- Use Prettier for code formatting.
+- Follow the ESLint rules defined in the project.

+### Commit Messages

+- Use clear and descriptive commit messages.
+- Follow the conventional commits specification.

 ## License